 What is Golden Kappa?

 The Golden Kappa is a fun easter egg added in by the Twitch Devs.
 It is a rare variation of the most popular Twitch emote (Kappa) but is gold instead of grayscale.
-Its existence is questioned and shrouded in mystery.
-Twitch has neither confirmed nor denied that Golden Kappa is real, and will not divulge how or why it is obtained.
+For years, its existence was questioned and shrouded in mystery.
+Twitch neither confirmed nor denied that Golden Kappa is real, and would not divulge how or why it is obtained.
 It is most commonly written about on Reddit and other forums when it appears.